cobang/itucsdb1613/docs/user/member5.rst

-Parts Implemented by Güneş Yurdakul
+Parts Implemented by Güneş YURDAKUL
 =================================

 Users can enter connections page by clicking "connections" on the navigation bar.